-The following table disaggregates the Company’s revenue for the three months ended March 31 as indicated:
+The following table disaggregates the Company’s revenue for the three and nine months ended September 30 as indicated:

-The aggregate amount of the transaction price allocated to performance obligations that are unsatisfied as of March 31, 2019 was $39.9 million, all of which is expected to be satisfied within the next twelve months and the remaining balance of $4.4 million is expected to be satisfied thereafter.
+The aggregate amount of the transaction price allocated to performance obligations that were unsatisfied as of September 30, 2019 was $48.3 million.
+Of this total, $43.9 million is expected to be satisfied within the next twelve months and the remaining balance of $4.4 million is expected to be satisfied thereafter.

 The entire disclosure of revenue from contract with customer to transfer good or service and to transfer nonfinancial asset.
 Includes, but is not limited to, disaggregation of revenue, credit loss recognized from contract with customer, judgment and change in judgment related to contract with customer, and asset recognized from cost incurred to obtain or fulfill contract with customer.
 Excludes insurance and lease contracts.